Nesvilab/FragPipe/docs/tutorial_abpp.md

 <br>

 ### Run the analysis
 On the 'Run' tab, choose an output directory, then press 'RUN'.
-The settings for this customized workflow can be saved from the workflow tab, e.g. as 'TMT16-RTSMS3-Cys-DBIA'.

 <br>